OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/user-env.md

-# Learn Linux Shell / User Environment Basics #
+# Linux Shell / User Environment Basics #

 The command shell operates between the core operating system and other programs.
 Consequently, a certain amount of start-up information must be configured for the shell to do its work.